axa-ch-webhub-cloud/pattern-library/ARCHITECTURE.md

 1. components are usable in a cross-browser fashion for the set of browsers that AXA-Winterthur cares about, including Internet Explorer 11+.
 1. components are usable in a plug-and-play way (details to be specified).
-1. the foundation is markedly less complex than v1.
+1. overall complexity of component implementation in v2 is markedly reduced, compared to v1.

 ## Fundamental Issues

 To classify an issue as fundamental is ultimately a judgement call made by a domain expert.
-While this will always remain subjective, we try to motivate *why* an issue was included in the list below.
+While this will always remain subjective, we try to motivate *why* an issue was included in the list below, before sketching *how* it can be adressed.

 1. **Excessive complexity of v1 foundation**.
    - **Source:** v1 code inspection, sheer number of